patrick-ve/de-burgerlijke-app/docs/development-progress.md

 - Included visual feedback for checked items and transitions for adding/removing items.
 - Added a confirmation modal for clearing the entire list.
 - Implemented state persistence for the shopping list using `useStorage` from VueUse, ensuring item status is maintained across page refreshes.

+- Aligned `server/utils/recipeSchema.ts` and the AI prompt in `server/api/recipe/url.post.ts` with the `types/recipe.ts` interface.